Skip to product information

 Shipping calculated at checkout.

-Tribuna da Imprensa is an important Brazilian newspaper founded in 1949: it was in it that, in 1954, Lacerda published the text suggesting that the military demand the resignation of President Getúlio Vargas, creating the scandal that would lead him to suicide.
+Tribuna da Imprensa is an important Brazilian newspaper founded in 1949: it was in it that, in 1954, Lacerda published the text suggesting that the military demand the resignation of President Getúlio Vargas, creating the scandal that would lead him to commit suicide.

 Rafael Cavalcanti, journalist and grandson of Valdemar Cavalcanti, comments on this old letter: